aleaxit/gmpy/docs/intro.rst

     #. /sw

 If you can't use one of these directories, you can use a directory located in your home directory.
-The examples will use /home/case/local.
+The examples will use /home/<username>/local.
 If you use one of standard directories (say /opt/local), then you won't need to specify --prefix=/home/case/local to setup.py but you will need to specify the prefix when compiling GMP, MPFR, and MPC.

+Please substitute your actual user name for <username>.

 Create the desired destination directory for GMP, MPFR, and MPC.
 ::

-    $ mkdir /home/case/local
+    $ mkdir /home/<username>/local

 Download and un-tar the GMP source code.
 Change to the GMP source directory and compile GMP.
 ::

-    $ cd /home/case/local/src/gmp-5.1.0
+    $ cd /home/<username>/local/src/gmp-6.0.0
-    $ ./configure --prefix=/home/case/local
+    $ ./configure --prefix=/home/<username>/local
     $ make
     $ make check
     $ make install